-Activity 24.1: Build a Personal Job-Search File Read pages 66 through 69 regarding resumes.
+Build a Personal Job-Search File

+Read pages 70-72 in the Career Compass regarding resumes.

-Using the Personal Fact Checklist on page 68 of the Compass as your guide, gather all the information you need to create your resume.
-Choose a safe place to store this information - a hard copy file or electronic personal jobsearch file (backed-up) - so that you will not have to gather it again!
+Refer to the Gather the Facts section on page 70 and gather all the information you need to create your resume.
+Choose a safe place to store this information - a hard copy file or electronic personal job-search file (backed-up) - so that you will not have to gather it again!
 Continue to add to your file and make the necessary changes as your life progresses and your experience grows.